Back to Blog

 Drip started in e-commerce but has evolved to support SaaS use cases.
 The custom events API is solid, letting you trigger automations based on what users do in your Bolt.new app.
 Revenue tracking connects email campaigns to actual purchases.

-Where it falls short: E-commerce heritage shows in the feature focus.
+Where it falls short: E-commerce heritage shows in the feature focus, documentation, and template design.
 Pricing is not the cheapest.
-For pure SaaS use cases, purpose-built tools like Sequenzy offer more relevant features.
+For pure SaaS use cases, purpose-built tools like Sequenzy offer more relevant features like native Stripe subscription tracking and SaaS-specific metrics.

 Best for: Bolt.new projects with e-commerce components, or SaaS that needs solid event-based automation at reasonable cost.